vishalm342/Ecommerce-Follow-Along/README.md

 ## Milestone 8:

 In this milestone, we created a reusable product card component and designed a homepage to display multiple cards dynamically.
 The component receives product details as props and is rendered using array mapping.
 This improves UI consistency, enhances user experience, and maintains an organized layout for showcasing products effectively.

+## Milestone 9:
+In this milestone, we created a product page for the e-commerce website.
+The page displays a list of products with their details, including images, names, descriptions, and prices.
+Users can click on a product to view more information or add it to their cart.
+This page provides a user-friendly interface for browsing and selecting products.